andyweizhao/capsule_text_classification/README.md

 ER: 0.246 Precision: 0.881 Recall: 0.566 F1: 0.671
 ```

+# Notes
-Note that Val accuracy and loss is evaluated on dev (single-label), the metrics such as ER and Precision are evaluated on test (multi-label).
+Val accuracy and loss is evaluated on dev (single-label), the metrics such as ER and Precision are evaluated on test (multi-label).